PedroF20/angular-traceMySteps/Readme.md

 <s>1) Calendar tooltip bug (Gets cropped when shown outside of svg).</s>

-2) Calendar resize bug (Not urgent, calendar is supposed to be of fixed position).
+<s>2) Calendar resize bug (Not urgent, **calendar is supposed to be of fixed position**).</s>

 3) Individual widget pin bug (can't disable the dragging of an individual grid item).

+4) Arc Graph is drawn once, but when it is removed and added again to the grid, the arc function does not compute edges and nodes.

 ### Steps to run: